- 1 medium onion, chopped

 - 3 cups cubed cooked chicken

-- In a Dutch oven, saute onion and garlic in oil until tender.
-Add the water, corn, beans, tomato sauce, tomatoes, broth, barley, chilies, chili powder and cumin.
+- In a Dutch oven or soup kettle, saute onion and garlic in oil until tender.
+Add the next 10 ingredients.
 Bring to a boil.
 Reduce heat; cover and simmer after 45 minutes.

-- Stir in chicken; cook, uncovered, 15 minutes longer or until chicken is heated through and barley is tender.
+- Stir in the chicken; cook 15 minutes longer or until chicken is heated through and barley is tender.
 Yield: 12 servings (3 quarts).

 "Very flavorful.
 I cut back a bit on the seasonings and chilis as my stomach has become sensitive to Mexican flavors.
 I left out the beans, cut back on the corn (used frozen).
 All in all, an excellent recipe and worth making again!"